Toluwani-Okunola/LitaProject_CustomerData/README.md

 The primary dataset used for this analysis is the "Customer data.csv" file containing detailed information about each sales made by the Service Company.
 This was provided by the Incubator Hub.

-This dataset include the following column:
+This dataset include the following columns:

-Customer ID
+Customer ID - Unique ID to identify each customer

-Customer Name
+Customer Name - Name of Customer

-Region
+Region - Region where the customer belong

-Subscription Type
+Subscription Type - Type of subscription plan each customer subscribed to

-Subscription Start
+Subscription Start - Start date of each customer subscription

-Subscription End
+Subscription End - End date of each customer subcription

-Canceled
+Canceled - Status of each customer

-Revenue
+Revenue - Price of each subscription type

 ### Metrics of Focus